Transportation Coordinators

 Here is how this works in practice.
 Mexican transport coordinators run the deepest LatAm fleet base.
 Our team manages crew shuttles, talent transport, and gear runs on Cuarón's Roma 2018 (CDMX Roma/Condesa), del Toro's Pinocchio 2022 (AnimaEstudios Toluca-LA cross-border), Iñárritu's Bardo 2022 CDMX, the Spectre 007 Zócalo opening, Apocalypto Yucatán jungle (Mel Gibson 2006.
 The roster covers Maya village remote-access fleet), Sicario CDMX-Sonora desert (DP Roger Deakins), Narcos: Mexico Netflix CDMX-Guadalajara-Tijuana, The Magnificent Seven Durango Western, Quantum of Solace Yucatán-CDMX, and Master and Commander / Titanic at Fox Baja Studios Rosarito.

 Here is the short of it.
 Cross-border transport runs USMCA framework with same-day flow through the 12-minute Tijuana-LA border (the standard top-tier US-Mexican production pipeline).
 Helicopter and aerial support: Aerodynamics, Sky Helicopters, Helicópteros Servicios Especiales, Aeroservicios (the bench that delivered the Spectre 007 Zócalo helicopter aerials).
 Fixed-wing: Aeroméxico, Volaris, AeroMéxico Connect domestic plus US-Mexican LCC capacity.
-We set up SCT (Secretaría de Comunicaciones y Transportes) federal transport licensing, DGAC/AFAC for aerial/helicopter, IMSS workers' comp for transport crew (mandatory federal.
+We set up SCT (Secretaría de Comunicaciones y Transportes) federal transport licensing, DGAC/AFAC for aerial/helicopter, IMSS workers' comp for transport crew (required federal.
 This covers applies to all drivers and mechanics), STPS occupational-safety standards, IFAI privacy for talent transport manifests, STIC and STPC transport-crew union framing, ATA Carnet via SAT/Aduanas for gear trucks, INM work permits for foreign drivers, 16% IVA, ISR income tax bracket-based, peso settlement (MXN ~17-18:1 USD), and the Monday-Friday + Saturday-optional working-week standard.
 Hurricane-season June-November Pacific/Caribbean coastal-evacuation route planning.

 ACT 03